Grate-Oracle-Lewot/GrateCrystal/README.md

 - Unown ! and ? added (eyes not droopy)
 - Rocket battle music applied to Executives, "R" transition blocks for all Rockets, and two other new transition block arrangements for special battles
 - Trainers automatically offer their phone numbers when defeated, they play encounter music when talked to for rematches, and their rematch parties are based solely on event progress instead of fight count
-- Flypoints for the Battle Tower and the Pokémon Centers at Union Cave and Rock Tunnel, plus the heal house on Route 26; Route 3's Pokémon Center restored with a flypoint
+- Flypoints for the Battle Tower and the Pokémon Centers at Union Cave and Rock Tunnel, plus the heal house on Route 26; Route 3's Pokémon Center restored with a flypoint, and a flypoint for the roof of the Tin Tower
 - Default Fast text speed and Instant speed option
 - Default player and rival names changed
 - Tilesets expanded from 192 to 255